sveawebpay/php-checkout/README.md

 ### 2. Create a Connector
 You use a connector object as parameter when creating a CheckoutClient request.
-Parameters for creating Connector are: merchantId, sharedSecret and base Api url.
+Parameters for creating Connector are: checkoutMerchantId, checkoutSecret and base Api url.

 ```php
 // include the library